libraryofcelsus/Aetherius_AI_Assistant/readme.md

 ------
 **Recent Changes**

+• 8/28 OpenAi version of Aetherius should no longer print it's name.

 • 8/28 Added Voice input using Whisper and TTS using gTTS or Eleven Labs.
 Bark TTS still a work in progress.

 • 8/27 Updated usage guide with explanations of Ui's functions.